Motion by mean curvature from Glauber-Kawasaki dynamics with speed change: Introduction

 Finally, the fourth symbol $c_x(\eta)$ appears in $L_G$ and represents the flip rate.
 We assume that $c_x(\eta) = \t_x c(\eta)$ for some non-negative local function $c = c_0$ on $\mathcal{X}$ (regarded as that on $\mathcal{X}_N$ for $N$ large enough).
 Since $\eta_0$ takes values in $\{0,1\}$, $c(\eta)$ can be decomposed as

 for some local functions $c^\pm$ which do not depend on $\eta_0$.
 We interpret $c^+(\eta)$ and $c^-(\eta)$ as the rates of creation and annihilation of a particle at $x=0$, respectively.
 This completes the description of the expression of the generator $L_N$ in \eqref{LN}.
-We remark that $N$ needs to be large enough for $L_N$ to be well-defined.
-However, this is of little importance since our aim is to study the limit $N \to \infty$.
+We remark that $N$ needs to be large enough so that the supports of $c_0$ and $c_{0,e_i}$ for $i=1,\ldots,d$ are contained in $\{0,1\}^\La$ for some box $\La$ centered at $0$ with side length $\ell < N$.
+However, this issue is of little importance since our aim is to study the limit $N \to \infty$.

 Our list of assumptions on $c_{x,y}$ and $c$ is not complete yet.
 As anticipated in the introduction, we require several properties of the functions $P$ and $f$ in \eqref{eq:RD-b}.
 These properties will result into additional assumptions on $c_{x,y}$ and $c$.